Saghen/blink.cmp/docs/installation.md

 ```

 > [!IMPORTANT]
-> On Neovim 0.11+ and Blink.cmp 0.10+, you may skip this step
+> On Neovim 0.11+ and Blink.cmp 0.10+ with `vim.lsp.config`, you may skip this step.
+> This is still required when using `nvim-lspconfig` until [this issue is completed](https://github.com/neovim/nvim-lspconfig/issues/3494)

 Setting capabilities for `nvim-lspconfig`: